s183620/Group-15/README.md

 ### Disciplinary expertise and analysis

--What disciplinary (non BIM) expertise did you use to solve the use case To achieve the goal, it will be necessary to have knowledge regarding indoor climate in general, the building regulation and the intended use of the building.
+-What disciplinary (non BIM) expertise did you use to solve the use case?

+To achieve the goal, it will be necessary to have knowledge regarding indoor climate in general, the building regulation and the intended use of the building.
+Knowledge regarding the different buildingmaterials and it's functions which might impact the indoor environment.
+For instance the windowglass and it's transmission.

+-What disciplinary analysis does it require?

 Further more it will be a must to know how to calculate the three types of heat transfer and the heat loss.

--What disciplinary analysis does it require?

 - What building elements are you interested in?
-For checking the indoor climate, it will be necessary to analyze the walls and openings, spaces, floors and roof.
+For checking the indoor climate, it will be necessary to analyze the walls and it's openings, spaces, floors and roof.

 ### IFC concepts